 By Juri Dagio | Staff Writer

-Megan Wilson is a 23-year-old student from Honolulu who is majoring in English with a concentration in Creative Writing at KCC.
-Currently in pursuit of her bachelor’s degree, Wilson has a broad outlook of her career after college.
+Megan Wilson is a 23-year-old student from Honolulu who is majoring in English with a concentration in Creative Writing at KCC.her career after college.
 Having a passion for teaching, she aspires to become an English professor.

 “I love teaching,” Wilson said.
 “I love it when I see someone fully understand something in the way that they didn’t before.”